boushley/boushley.github.io/_posts/2015-10-02-serverless-architecture-with-jaws.markdown

 most important thing API Gateway enables is the translation of HTTP Requests into an **event** and the translation of the Lambda response back into an HTTP Response.

-Now you can standup your API endpoints using API Gateway and then use Lambda to perform the backend processing.
+Now you can stand up your API endpoints using API Gateway and then use Lambda to perform the backend processing.
 Setting up a proof of concept around this is pretty straightforward, especially since the AWS Lambda console has a helper that creates an API Gateway endpoint in front of your service.
 However there are a lot of moving parts in this, and things start to get messy, fast.